varyag00/windots/README.md

-# Windows Bootstrap Repo
+# Windots - Windows Bootstrap Repo

 ## Info

-For ease-of-use, set the `WINDOWS_BOOTSTRAP_DIR` env var to this abspath of this directory.
+For ease-of-use, set the `WINDOTS_DIR` env var to this abspath of this directory.

 ## Bootstrap scripts